mienota/ShortCut/README.md

 User can easily search shortcut to use and remember. <br>
 List can be sort by javascript and designed by bootstrap.

+# how to use
+only to download and open with web browser.